FACTBOX-Now UK's Boris Johnson has quit, who might replace him? | Politics

 Hunt said he voted to oust Johnson in a confidence vote last month that the prime minister narrowly won.
 He has pledged tax cuts, including a cut to corporation tax to 15%.
 He says he favours cuts for businesses because they could help spur economic growth, while tax cuts for consumers might be inflationary.

 Hunt supported remaining in the EU ahead of the 2016 vote.
-SAJID JAVID

-Javid was the first cabinet minister to resign in protest over accusations that Johnson misled the public over what he knew about sexual harassment allegations against a Conservative lawmaker.
-A former banker and a champion of free markets, Javid has served in several cabinet roles, most recently as health minister.
-He resigned as Johnson's finance minister in 2020.

-The son of Pakistani Muslim immigrant parents, he is an admirer of former Prime Minister Margaret Thatcher and finished fourth in the 2019 party leadership contest.
-Javid, 52, also said he would cut corporation tax to 15%, reverse a rise in National Insurance and bring forward a one pence tax in income tax to next year.
+PENNY MORDAUNT

 The former defence secretary was sacked by Johnson when he became prime minister after she endorsed his rival, Hunt, during the 2019 leadership contest.
 Mordaunt, 49, was a passionate supporter of leaving the EU and said that she would aim to deliver the benefits of Brexit and recover from recent economic shocks such as the pandemic.